marioy47/blog-site/src/content/blog/certbot-introduction-and-usage/index.md

 cover: ./certbot-OG.png
 ---

-# Certbot Introduction and Basic Usage with Nginx and Apache

 Since 2018 Google started penalizing sites that are not secured by [SSL](https://wikipedia.org/wiki/SSL) lowering its page rank.
 And even tough its been 2 years since that change, there are still many sites that use Plain HTTP instead of HTTPS.

 So here I'm going to show you how to use _Let's Encrypt_ with the `certbot` command to secure your web-server in a very easy (and very free) way.

-## TOC

 ## So what is LetsEncrypt?